The Trump Effect Takes Europe

-(MENAFN- Gulf Times) Not for the first time, the central figure at this year's Munich Security Conference was someone not in attendance.
+(MENAFN- Jordan Times) MUNICH - Not for the first time, the central figure at this year's Munich Security Conference was someone not in attendance.
 This year was Donald Trump's turn.

 As the war in Ukraine nears the end of its second year with no end in sight, Trump's candidacy is focusing European minds about what victory and defeat might entail.
 Everyone's ideal outcome is for Ukraine to recover all its territory.
 Watching the Russian opposition leader Alexei Navalny's widow, Yulia Navalnaya, take the stage in Munich hours after learning of her husband's death, it was impossible not to recoil at the thought of giving Vladimir Putin even one square inch of Ukraine.
 But as the war of attrition grinds on, it makes less and less sense to consider the matter only in territorial terms.

 Trump has also unwittingly lent urgency to the ongoing European debate about defence and security.
 Just this week in Munich, Danish Prime Minister Mette Frederiksen promised to hand over her country's“entire artillery” to the Ukrainians.
 More broadly, Europeans have already been contributing more aid (military and otherwise) to Ukraine than the United States has.
-Ahead of Nato's summit in Washington in July, 20 of the 22 EU members of the alliance (including Germany) are on track to spend at least 2% of their GDP on defence.
+Ahead of NATO's summit in Washington in July, 20 of the 22 EU members of the alliance (including Germany) are on track to spend at least 2 per cent of their GDP on defence.

 But perhaps Trump's biggest contribution has been to Europe's political unity.
 After he was elected in 2016, many feared the rise of an“illiberal international” that would have brought far-right populist parties in Europe into close alignment with Trump's White House and Putin's Kremlin.
 But if Trump is elected a second time, polling by the European Council on Foreign Relations (to be published soon) shows that he would not be welcomed enthusiastically in most European countries, including even Hungary.

 One striking consequence of the war (and of Brexit) lies in the repositioning of many right-wing parties.
 Most notably, Italian Prime Minister Giorgia Meloni has carefully moved away from her previous Euroscepticism and made a point of cutting all of Italy's ties with Putin.
-In Poland, Donald Tusk's return to the premiership has united a traditionally sceptical electorate behind the idea of a more cohesive geopolitical Europe. - Project Syndicate
+In Poland, Donald Tusk's return to the premiership has united a traditionally skeptical electorate behind the idea of a more cohesive geopolitical Europe.
+The European Parliament elections in June may well result in a sharp turn to the right; but in many countries, the Trump threat could mobilise voters and help candidates who are rallying behind European sovereignty.

+Nor are these dynamics confined to the EU.
+The United Kingdom will probably elect a new government before the end of the year.
+In Munich, the Labour Party's impressive shadow foreign secretary, David Lammy, made it clear that he would push hard for the closest possible relationship with Europeans on security and defence issues.

+But nobody summed up the Trump effect better than (outgoing) Dutch Prime Minister Mark Rutte, who implored Europeans to“stop whining and moaning about Trump”, and start focusing on getting their act together.
+Given the long-term trajectory of US domestic politics, Europeans would need to do this either way, regardless of who wins this November.

 Legal Disclaimer: